Disney+ Growth Design

 Landing Page

-The homepage evolved from early 2018 until mid-2021 starting as an FPO stimulus for research teams (marketing and UXR), and evolving into an optimized proven product with shared ownership between Marketing and Product.
+The homepage evolved from early 2018 until mid-2021 starting as a stimulus for research teams (marketing and UXR) to help us learn more about our guests, and evolving over time into an optimized proven product with shared ownership between Marketing and Product.
 Some changes to call out:

 - The tagline shorted as we learned what features and values resonated with consumers.
 Eventually, awareness reached a point where we didn't need any tagline.